-A sixth series has also been confirmed but, sadly, it looks like that will be the last time we’ll see Saul on the small screen – for now.
+A sixth season has also been confirmed but, sadly, it looks like that will be the last time we’ll see Saul on the small screen – for now.

 When is Better Call Saul season 5 on Netflix?

-After a year off, Better Call Saul will finally return to Netflix on Monday 24th February 2020, a day after the season premieres in the US on AMC.
-Episodes will then be released weekly on Mondays.
+Better Call Saul returned to Netflix on Monday 24th February 2020, a day after the season premiered in the US on AMC.
+Episodes are released weekly on Mondays.

-And season 5 won’t be the last in the series – with the show having also been renewed for a sixth and final run, which will reportedly consist of thirteen episodes and air in 2021.
+And season five won’t be the last in the series – with the show having also been renewed for a sixth and final run, which will reportedly consist of 13 episodes and air in 2021.

-What will happen in Better Call Saul season 5?
+Better Call Saul cast: Who appears in season 5?

 Bob Odenkirk of course returns as down on his luck lawyer Jimmy ‘Saul Goodman’ McGill, with Jonathan Banks as criminal handyman Mike Ehrmantraut.
 Rhea Seehorn returns as ambitious lawyer Kim, a rare good-hearted character, and Giancarlo Esposito will reappear as one of TV’s greatest villains Gus Fring.

-Michael Mando, Patrick Fabian and Mark Margolis round out the cast.
+Michael Mando (Nacho Varga), Patrick Fabian (Howard Hamlin) and Mark Margolis (Hector Salamanca) round out the cast.

-And season five will also see some more familiar faces from the Breaking Bad universe join the cast, with Dean Norris and Steven Michael Quezada set to reprise their roles as police partners Hank Schrader and Steven “Gomey” Gomez.
+Season five has also seen some more familiar faces from the Breaking Bad universe join the cast, with Dean Norris and Steven Michael Quezada reprising their roles as police partners Hank Schrader and Steven “Gomey” Gomez.

 Get Netflix and on demand news and recommendations direct to your inbox